lemanschik/lemanschik/README.md

 I write the build tools and compilers that other should use while they do not do so.
 I also author books that no one did read or will read.
 I do it so that when i am dead i can look back and say i knowed it better.

+I mainly like efficent simple reuseable code patterns the real efficent once.
+I hate State creating state without a need is like obfusication of code.
+I design Api's that let you create more simple code for your Browser.
+I design deployment and build processes for next gen builds that run anywhere.
+I learned to hate tools i see most of the easy to use tools as sympthom of the bad code we created in the past.
+I try to identifie antipatterns that other call best practices as this practices lead us to the problems that we already got they are fundamental wrong.

 Founder and Next Thinker of Projects like: Web 4.0, components-manager (a universal component manager that even works online in a browser), next gen chromium / nodejs / electron / graalvm builds and the platforms, Setter of standards for the Web 4.0 like the web-modules standard that shows your how to use your web browser and all connected peers like a world wide distributed build grid with Persistent RAM.
 Makes you cloud indipendent in fact every PC that you use is a own cloud/domain/server/identity Provider.

 ## Current Projects